septadev/GTFS/README.md

 # GTFS

-Latest GTFS: 04-10-16
+Latest GTFS: 04-25-16

 Updated bus schedule
-   * Route 65 going on detour
+   * Updates to route 36
-   * Modified times to put them in sync with rail changes
+   * Updates to the NHSL

 New rail schedule
-   * Changes to Airport times during Weekend service
+   * No change from 04/10/16 release

 Known issues:
-  * Resolved differences between PDF timetable and GTFS times.
+  *